charlotearaneta/recruitment-screening-bot/README.md

 - ✔ The importance of consistency and structure in AI-generated outputs
 - ✔ How automation can reduce repetitive HR tasks
 - ✔ How prompt engineering directly affects evaluation quality
-- ✔ How small tools can form the foundation of scalable HR-Tech systems
+- ✔ How small tools can form the foundation of scalable HR Tech systems

 ## 🌍 Long-Term Vision